 Greg's gymnastics coaching accomplishments include multiple regional and national champions, many college bound level athletes and qualifying 2 gymnast to Championships of the USA.

-"My greatest accomplishment so far is bringing my boy, Charlie Ronald Ganim, into this world, with my amazing wife Carla"
+"My greatest accomplishment so far is bringing my boys, Charlie and Blake Ganim, into this world, with my amazing wife Carla"

 Co-Owner/Director of Rainbow Programs